 STREETS, ART, SAFE -- EDUCATION IN THE ARTS

-Streets Are For Everyone (SAFE)In major metropolitan areas like Los Angeles, literally millions of drivers, bicyclists, motorcyclists, and pedestrians share bustling thoroughfares.
-Unfortunately, some lack the education or responsibility required to share those streets responsibly.
-Case in point, in 2012 per the National Highway Traffic Safety Administration, Los Angeles was the deadliest city in America to walk, bike or drive in and, according to L.A.
-Weekly, a staggering “48 percent of crashes were hit-and-runs in 2009.”
+Streets Are For Everyone (SAFE)In major metropolitan areas like Los Angeles, millions of drivers, bicyclists, motorcyclists, and pedestrians share bustling thoroughfares.
+Unfortunately, per the LA Department of Transportation, Los Angeles is the deadliest American city to walk, bike, or drive.
+According to LA Weekly, a staggering 48 percent of crashes are hit-and-runs.

 This may seem unbelievable, but Damian Kevitt lived it.
-On a routine Sunday morning bike ride in February 2013, a driver struck him and never stopped -- dragging him nearly a quarter mile under the car, from the streets onto and down the freeway.
+On a regular Sunday morning bike ride in February 2013, a driver struck him and never stopped -- dragging him nearly a quarter mile under the car, from the streets onto and down the freeway.
 Fortunately (and almost unbelievably), he survived.
 In the process, he lost his right leg and gained a new mission: to prevent future traffic safety issues through education and outreach.
-In January 2014, he founded Streets Are For Everyone (SAFE), a 501(c)3 non-profit organization.
+In March 2015, he founded Streets Are For Everyone (SAFE), a 501(c)3 non-profit organization to accomplish that mission.

-Though less than 2 years old, SAFE has accomplished much.
-Through outreach and work with city officials, the organization helped to drop the incidence of hit-and-run crimes by 16 percent in a year.
-It's been responsible for helping to get legislation passed in multiple cities and helping government catch and prosecute criminals who commit hit and run crimes across the entire state of California.
-SAFE has also reached hundreds of millions on traffic safety issues through media, PSA billboards and direct contact.
+In the few years it has been in existence, SAFE has accomplished much.
+Through outreach and work with city officials, the organization helped drop the incidence of hit-and-run crimes by 16 percent in a year (per LAPD report).
+It has been responsible for legislation implemented in multiple cities across the entire state of California.
+SAFE has also reached hundreds of millions on traffic safety issues through media, PSA billboards, and direct contact.

 This contest is called Streets, Art, SAFE.